 I grew up in Hartlepool, who voted 70-30 to leave.
 I lived in London for 10 years, who voted roughly the opposite.
 I lived in America for 4, and will come back to that in a bit.

-I work in designing and improving services to address society’s biggest challenges.
-Understanding and working with a diverse range of people is essential to this work, and it’s a privilege to meet so many people in so many contexts that I would never otherwise encounter.
-It also affords me the confidence to encourage us to remember the words of Jo Cox, the MP tragically murdered by a political fanatic in the midst of this campaign – “We are far more united and have far more in common with each other than things that divide us.”
+I work in designing and improving services – from education to health to social care, transport and tech – chipping way at our social, environmental and economic challenges.
+Understanding and working with a diverse range of people is essential to this work, and it’s a privilege to meet so many people in so many contexts that I may never otherwise encounter.
+It also affords me the confidence to encourage us to remember the words of Jo Cox, the MP tragically murdered by a right-wing fanatic in the midst of this campaign – “We are far more united and have far more in common with each other than things that divide us.”

 Why What I Do Encourages Me